 Responsibilities: The Professional Growth and Learning Committee shall work with beginning teachers and experienced teachers to identify instructional concerns and remedies; assist beginning teachers with implementation of their professional development plan; serve as a confidential consultant upon a teacher's request; arrange or provide training programs for mentors; assess faculty needs; develop in-service opportunities for school staff; and present the coordinator of professional growth and learning activities with faculty suggestions, ideas and recommendations pertaining to classroom instruction within the school district.
 Committee members are liaisons between their building and district and are responsible for disseminating information between the two entities.
-Professional Growth and Learning Committee members will focus on communicating the purpose of professional growth and learning information with the building administrator and fellow staff during their building's staff meetings.
+Professional Growth and Learning Committee members will focus on communicating the purpose of professional development.
+Each building representative will make an effort to discuss current professional growth and learning information with the building administrator and fellow staff during their building's staff meetings.